Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/01_RStudio_ErinNishimura/230125_03_R_Plotting.md

 ## Obtaining, Cleaning, Wrangling, & Munging

 I obtained the data from [Our World In Data](https://ourworldindata.org/).
 This is a great resource for worldwide statistics.
-I use this site because their data is clean.
+I use this site because their data is **clean**.
 What do I mean by that?

   * headers don't contain spaces
   * no blank fields.
 Missing fields are labeled "NA"
   * no weird characters

 One thing you will discover is that most datasets are NOT clean.
 It takes A LOT of ground work to make your data nice and neat and tidy.
-This ground work goes by many names, usually depending on how frustrated the user is.
-It's called either **cleaning**, **wrangling**, or **munging** data.
+This ground work is called either **cleaning**, **wrangling**, or **munging** data, depending on your frustration level.

 I had to clean up this data quite a bit to make the neat and tidy file you just imported.

+  * filtered for the most recent dates
+  * removed superfluous columns
+  * re-arranged the columns
-I filtered for the most recent dates, removed superfluous columns, and re-arranged the columns.
-I also removed data for US federal prisons, Defense Dept., and Veteran's hospitals because some of their data was missing.
+  * removed data for US federal prisons, Defense Dept., and Veteran's hospitals because some of their data was missing.